lroos/gpt-researcher/samples/acquisitions-role.md

 A detailed report is produced, summarizing:

-- Tenant’s financial health and brand trajectory
+- Tenant's financial health and brand trajectory
 - Local market lease comps and cap rate context
-- Asset’s physical and ESG credentials
+- Asset's physical and ESG credentials
 - Risks and mitigants
-- Projected returns and alignment with Agree Realty’s portfolio strategy
+- Projected returns and alignment with the REIT's portfolio strategy

 ## Step 5: Automation Specification for Research Agent